Dr. Vincent A. Miller

 Residence Hall or Apartment Contract

 Housing applications cannot be initiated until a student has been formally accepted by Valdosta State University.
 Prospective residents will need a VSU ID number, username, and password to access the Housing portal.
 An application fee is required of all students at the time they apply for campus housing.
-All students are also required to pay a deposit of $300 by the deadlines established in the Housing Contract to reserve a room in the residence halls.
+All students are also required to pay a deposit by the deadlines established in the Housing Contract to reserve a room in the residence halls.
 The housing contract outlines conditions under which refunds may be made.
 All students applying for campus housing will be required to contract for housing for the academic year.

 Student Conduct Office

-Valdosta State University, as a comprehensive university within the University System of Georgia and recipient of federal funds, supports and complies with the Drug Free Work Place Act of 1988, the Drug Free Schools and Communities Act of 1989, and the Drug Free Postsecondary Education Act of 1990.
+Valdosta State University, as a comprehensive university within the University System of Georgia and as a recipient of federal funds, supports and complies with the Drug Free Work Place Act of 1988, the Drug Free Schools and Communities Act of 1989, and the Drug Free Postsecondary Education Act of 1990.

 Faculty, staff, and students of Valdosta State University are advised that the unlawful manufacture, distribution, dispensation, possession, or use of illicit drugs and alcohol is prohibited, and violations of this policy will result in appropriate disciplinary action, to include suspension or termination.

-Board of Regents Statement on Disruptive Behavior
+Board of Regents Statement on Freedom of Expression and Disruptive Behavior

 The following is the policy of the Board of Regents of the University System of Georgia regarding disruptive behavior in any institution of the University System: